 2. FLEX MSE civil engineering living wall product - Design, Installation, Applications

 Expert plant selection for the long term health of living walls is crucial.
 Correctly specified plant content which is relevant to the site and exposure of a living wall, will ensure the wall is kept looking good all year round.

 Our plant list offers guidance on the best plant content for living walls in all environments.
 Download the list here

 When you work with the Scotscape Smartscape team our in house designers and horticulturalists ensure that your Living Wall design will be sustainable.

 Living Wall Maintenance

 Scotscape Living Wall Maintenance department is dedicated to the maintenance of living walls throughout the UK.
 Our team consists of experienced horticulturalists and irrigation operatives.
-It is crucial that green walls are correctly fed, monitored and maintained, so that all of their benefits can be realised.
+It is crucial that green walls are correctly fed, monitored and maintained so that all of their benefits can be realised.

-As well as maintaining our own living wall projects, our team has an enviable track record for reviving walls which have not been maintained correctly back to their former glory, this is essential for clients who have invested in green walls.
+As well as maintaining our own living wall projects, our team has an enviable track record for reviving walls that have not been maintained correctly back to their former glory, this is essential for clients who have invested in green walls.
 Please do not hesitate to contact us if your living wall requires remedial works, we are always happy to help and have detailed experience with all systems on the market.

 A Mark Laurence Living Wall maintained by the Expert Smartscape team